Skip to content

 If you strip it down, the model is straightforward.

-• Announce a simple, socially shareable behaviour.
+• Declare the behavior.
+Announce a simple, socially shareable behaviour.

 A few fast answers before you act